shroominic/funcchain/docs/features/ollama.md

     ```

     **Execution Configuration**

     In the main block, configure the global settings to set the preferred LLM, enable console streaming, and run the `analyze` function with sample text.
-The result is printed using the `rich` library.

     ```python
     settings.llm = "ollama/openchat"
     settings.console_stream = True